 The Benefits of Gelatin for Dogs (and People)

-Our senior dog in particular could use all the help I can give him for his ageing joints and mobility, but bone broth (and gelatin) is also reported to be beneficial for their general health including metabolism, digestion, liver function, bones, skin, and coat.
-I have lots of fun and fancy gelatin gummy dog treat recipes to share, but will start with two simple healthful basics as an introduction – one from scratch and a quickie shortcut.
+Our senior dog needs all the help we can give him for his ageing joints and mobility, but bone broth (and gelatin) is also reported to be beneficial for their general health including metabolism, digestion, liver function, bones, skin, and coat.
+I have lots of fun and fancy gelatin gummy dog treat recipes to share, but will start with the basics as an introduction – making gummies from scratch vs. using gelatin powder.
 We’ll start with how to make gummies from scratch, then take a shortcut by making gummies with ready-to-use quality gelatin.

 How to Make Gummies from Scratch